mamnuya/OrientationHackathon_Team1Pod334/README.md

 # Flask-Blog

-Site using Flask and Python to display 3 choices of templates for user's to choose from.
-After choosing a template by preference, user can customize their choice of template for personal portfolio building.
+Site using Flask, Python, CSS, and HTML to display 3 portfolio template options.
+The home site holds varying customizable portfolio templates for user's to implement, choose, and edit based on preference.

 ## Running and Creating Portfolio Pages

 Create a folder titled "templates" in your directory.
 Place html files in this folder.
+Create a fold titled "static" in your directory.
+Place the "img" and "styles" folders in this folder.
+Create a folder titled "img" in your directory.
+Place .png and .jpeg/.jpg files in this folder.
+Create a folder titled "styles" in your directory.
+Place .css files in this folder.

 ## Installation